Genivia/ugrep/README.md

   two pre-defined patterns to match and ignore strings and comments in the input.

-- **ugrep** searches binary files and produces hex dumps for binary matches.
+- **ugrep** searches binary files and produces hexdumps for binary matches.
   For example to search for a binary pattern:

       ugrep --color -X -U '\xed\xab\xee\xdb' some.rpm